Dr. Jill Wei Doherty with her daughter

 Socializing is a key part of the program’s focus on fusing education with play, says Benavente.
 “The goal here is to provide a supportive, positive, uplifting foundation for kids to grow and flourish.”

 Studies show that education is a leading social determinant of health*, leading to better overall health and well-being.
 Of all social investments, early childhood education programs have the greatest impact on health.
 “In Early Childhood Directions, we’ve built a sense of community among our families,” says Benavente.
 “For children, that community engagement produces long-term benefits, sending a powerful message that they are loved and they belong.”

 Dr. Wei Doherty recently welcomed her second daughter to the family, and soon, she’ll be joining her sister in the Early Childhood Directions family.
 “They’ve done such a great job keeping the staff and the students as safe and healthy as possible,” says Dr. Wei Doherty, “and Jane has thrived.
 I don’t know what we would have done without them.
 We’re just so grateful.”

 The Early Childhood Directions (ECD) program at Providence Saint John’s Health Center is an NAEYC (National Association for the Education of Young Children) developmental child care program for children from infancy through pre-kindergarten.
 The program gives priority to Providence caregivers, but also serves other Santa Monica residents and offers subsidies to remove financial barriers for lower-income families.

-*Social determinants of health include factors like socioeconomic status, education, neighborhood and physical environment, employment, and social support networks, as well as access to health care.
-Addressing social determinants of health is important for improving health and reducing longstanding disparities in health and health care.
+*Social determinants of health include factors like socioeconomic status, education, neighborhood and physical environment, employment, and social support networks, as well as access to medical care.
+Addressing social needs is important for improving health and reducing longstanding disparities in health and health care

-A Health for a Better World story, about serving with our local partners to build community resilience.
+A Health for a Better World story, about serving with our local partners to address the foundations of health.

 About the AuthorMore Content by Providence Community Partnerships